-- Child maltreatment results in over 1,700 deaths each year.
-It is estimated that five children die each day from abuse and neglect.

-- Do the math: 5 children x 365 = 1,825 dead each year x 81 years (average lifespan of American female) = 147,825 children will die.

-- The negative health effects reach well beyond these fatalities.

-- Children who are maltreated are at higher risk for adult health problems such as:
+- Child maltreatment results in over 1,670 deaths each year.
+It is estimated that five children die each day from abuse and neglect. - Do the math: 5 children x 365 = 1,825 dead each year x 81 years (average lifespan of American female) = 147,825 children will die. - The negative health effects reach well beyond these fatalities. - Children who are maltreated are at higher risk for adult health problems such as:

-- ✓ alcoholism

-- ✓ smoking

-- ✓ depression

-- ✓ drug abuse

-- ✓ obesity

-- ✓ high-risk sexual behaviors
+✓ Alcoholism ✓ Obesity ✓ Smoking ✓ High-risk sexual behaviors ✓ Depression ✓ Suicide

-- ✓ suicide

-- ✓ certain chronic diseases.

-- The history of childhood has been bloody, dirty and mean."